-The web-first Dashlane experience is already available to all customers, and the full migration away from our legacy desktop apps is scheduled to be completed at the end of this year.
+The web-first Dashlane experience is already available to all customers.
+On January 10, 2022, we will sunset the legacy desktop apps and automatically log users out.
+From then on, users can access Dashlane on their computers via the browser extension and web app.
 This blog post is meant to centralize everything business account administrators need to stay informed on upcoming changes.

 Through the remainder of 2021, we are working on: